About the Program

 *STAAR scores are only valid for one year and must be used for courses taken during a student's Junior year of high school.

 **Can only be used while still in high school.
-PSAT 8/9 cannot be used.
+PSAT 8/9 and PSAT 10 cannot be used.

 Withdrawal from Dual Credit Courses